telerik/kendo-ui-core/docs/jsp/tags/notification/overview.md

 The Notification JSP tag is a server-side wrapper for the [Kendo UI Notification](/api/javascript/ui/notification) widget.

-Before reading through this article, make sure you are familiar with the fundamental [Kendo UI widget concepts]({% slug initialize_widgets_using_jquery_plugins_installation %}) and the [Kendo UI Java wrappers]({% slug overview_uiforjsp %}) are set up correctly.
+Before reading on, make sure you are familiar with the fundamental [Kendo UI widget concepts]({% slug initialize_widgets_using_jquery_plugins_installation %}) and the [Kendo UI Java wrappers]({% slug overview_uiforjsp %}) are set up correctly.

-The Kendo UI Notification provides a styled UI widget with arbitrary content, which provides information to the user on various occasions.
+The Kendo UI Notification widget provides a styled UI widget with arbitrary content, which provides information to the user on various occasions.

 ## Getting Started